 - Will this accessory work with Gladiator GearTrack?

-- Will this accessory work with Kobalt K-Rail?
+- Does this accessory work with Kobalt K-Rail?

-Now, let’s take a look at the Craftsman VersaTrack wall storage system.
+Now, let’s look at the Craftsman VersaTrack wall storage system.

 How the experiment works

 - I bought a hook and track piece from Rubbermaid

 FastTrack, Gladiator GearTrack, Craftsman VersaTrack, and the Kobalt storage rail system found at Lowe’s.